vmcj/BAPC21-site-2/content/_index.md

+# News
+The call for problems for BAPC2022 can be found at: https://jury.bapc.eu/.

 # About the BAPC

 The Benelux Algorithm Programming Contest (BAPC) is a contest in which teams from leading universities in Belgium, the Netherlands, and Luxembourg are served a series of algorithmic problems/puzzles.
 The goal of each team is to solve the most puzzles as possible within the set time limit.
 Solutions need to be programmed out on a computer and can be submitted to a semi-automated judging system, after which the solution is checked.